Science of the Sea has now finished for 2023. Thank you to all those attended.

-Join us this February half term for Science of the Sea – family fun with a BANG!
-Bristol Explorer Dome are back with more science shows, we’re on the hunt for creatures that use bubbles to survive on the Museum Trail and in the Make & Takes we’re using science to create colourful artworks.
+Join us in February half term for Science of the Sea – family fun with a BANG!
+Bristol Explorer Dome are back with more science shows, we’re on the hunt for creatures that use bubbles to survive on the Museum Trail and in Make & Take we’re using science to create colourful artworks.

 Science of the Sea shows

 Monday 13 – Friday 17 February, 11am , 12pm, 2pm and 3pm.

 A family science show suitable for adults and children aged 5 and over, but all are welcome.